 Searching old newspapers has uncovered three family members who were either mentioned or were witnesses at three separate murder trials.
 They were my ggg grandmother, a cousin and to my surprise, my grandfather.

-The Hunts had not been seen since 1858, with many believing they had left the colony.
+The Hunts had not been seen for several months, with many believing they had left the colony.
 George Waines claimed he had brought furniture off them, but rumours spread around the town that George may have been responsible for their disappearance.
-The local police investigated and where unable to find the Hunts in the other colonies or New Zealand.
+The local police investigated and were unable to find the Hunts in the other colonies or New Zealand.

 Margaret was mentioned in evidence by Dugald Campbell –

 This was a gruesome murder, but it captured the attention of people around Australia.
 I found sixty articles from four states.
 Many are detailed, including forensic evidence, a letter to the editor from the autopsy surgeon and George’s confession.
 He was eventually hung at Melbourne Gaol.

 The second murder trial had it all.
 A small country town, married Methodist preacher, a young, single, grazier’s daughter, and arsenic.
 A search at Trove for “Omeo 1928” brings up hundreds of articles and I found a Western District connection.

 Ronald Griggs moved to Omeo to take up the role of Methodist minister, moving into the residence with wife Ethel.
 Originally from Tasmania, Ronald and Ethel were welcomed into the community by the elders of the church including John Condon and his wife Frances.

 After meeting John and Frances’ daughter Lottie, Ronald (left) was a regular visitor to the Condon property.
 Ethel was pushed to the outer and after giving birth to their first child, she returned to Tasmania spend time with her parents.